lxxp7/TrackMeNot_MV3/README.md

 TrackMeNot
 =================

-This project is NOT currently being maintained and the extension has been removed from the various stores.
-Code is made available only for developers to fork.  <!--This is the FireFox version of the project, for Chrome see https://github.com/vtoubiana/TrackMeNot-Chrome.-->
+This project is NOT currently being maintained and the extension has been removed from the various stores.<br><br>_Code is made available only for developers to fork._  <!--This is the FireFox version of the project, for Chrome see https://github.com/vtoubiana/TrackMeNot-Chrome.-->

 -------------